Skip to main content

 • Trailer Pop-Up or Trailer Up-Ending can happen as loading or unloading occurs, and the weight of the product and the forklift cause the trailer to shift at the end or nose.

 • Landing Gear Collapse, known as trailer tip-over, can happen when the landing gear legs of a human-spotted trailer collapse.
 The trailer may ominously tip sideways if the portion rolls in or out.
-But the rotating hook vehicle restraint is proven to hold the trailer in place, so they don’t fall over onto someone or another vehicle.
+However, the rotating hook vehicle restraint has been proven to hold the trailer in place so that it doesn’t fall over onto someone or another vehicle.
 Also, equipment under the weight of repetitive heavy loads can develop stress fractures and ultimately fail.
 For example, the leveling landing gear underneath trailers can give way and make a trailer violently fall over with people inside or standing nearby.
-So people can be crushed to death or be maimed and in a coma from severe head injuries, even with the perfect safety record.
+So, people can be crushed to death or be maimed and in a coma from severe head injuries, even with the perfect safety record.
 For this reason, safety inspections must be accompanied by retrofitting and repairing continuously used machine parts.

 4. Loading Dock Separation Accidents and Forklifts